-In Nard, the City was held to have actual notice as a consequence of an investigation of the traffic accident by its police department.
-Nard, 575 S.W.2d at 651-52.
-The court held that the City had actual notice not only because it had the names and addresses of the plaintiffs, but also because its employees investigated the accident, made a report reflecting plaintiff's injuries and noted the malfunctioning traffic light that caused the accident.
-Id.
 Ray involved injuries to a child while in the defendant hospital.
 The Fort Worth Court of Appeals held that because the plaintiff was in the hospital at the time of her injuries, the county had knowledge through its agents and employees of both the incident and its probable fault.
-Ray, 712 S.W.2d at 274.
-Compare Arancibia, 324 S.W.3d at 549-50 (patient died three days after two resident physicians performed laparoscopic herniahernia surgery, emergency surgery showed that during the herniahernia operation, her bowel was perforated, leading to acute peritonitis, acute peritonitis, there was only one possible instrumentality of the harm-the governmental actor, an attending physician, was present while the two resident physicians performed the hernia repair and the day after hernia repair and the day after patient's death, the attending physician emailed his immediate supervisor, who was the chief of the gastrointestinal/endocrine division to give his supervisor a "heads up on a terrible outcome with" a patient) with Univ. of TexasTex.
+Ray, 712 S.W.2d at 274; see also Tex.
+Tech Univ.
+Health Scis.
+Ctr. v.
+Bonewit, No. 07-16-00211-CV, 2017 Tex.
+App.
+LEXIS 10775 (Tex.
+App.-Amarillo Nov.
+15, 2017, pet. filed) (negative outcome of surgery with surgeons present was sufficient to impute actual awareness).
+Compare Arancibia, 324 S.W.3d at 549-50 (patient died three days after two resident physicians performed laparoscopic herniahernia surgery, emergency surgery showed that during the herniahernia operation, her bowel was perforated, leading to acute peritonitis, acute peritonitis, there was only one possible instrumentality of the harm-the governmental actor, an attending physician, was present while the two resident physicians performed the hernia repair and the day after hernia repair and the day after patient's death, the attending physician emailed his immediate supervisor, who was the chief of the gastrointestinal/endocrine division to give his supervisor a "heads up on a terrible outcome with" a patient) with Univ. of Tex.
 Health Sci.
 Ctr.v.
 McQueen, 431 S.W.3d 750, 758 (Tex.App.-Houston [14th Dist] 2014, no pet.)(while there was a note of bowel injury during surgery, patient returned to the hospital twice after surgery, but no physicialphysician here spoke with or notified risk management or any supervisor-such as the head of the department-and no investigation was conducted).